gdso/zeno_indexing/elixir/scripts/README.md

-The `reformat_test_cases.exs`  is a script that converts test cases Greenspan wrote in his original code samples and reformats them into a JSON file that multiple languages can load and test against.
+The `reformat_test_cases.exs`  is a script that converts test cases Greenspan wrote in his original code samples and reformats them into a JSON file (yes, I too am not a fan of JSON, but this is the world we live in) that multiple languages can load and test against.

 ### Running the script